houndci/hound/doc/SECURITY.md

 `CompleteFileReview` saves each violation, the line number, and patch position, in the `violations` table of our Postgres database.
-We store single lines of your code in Postgres, which is encrypted and encoded similar to tokens using `ActiveSupport::MessageEncryptor`.
-We also store the contents of the files to review temporarily in Sidekiq, but that is removed as soon as the job is processed.
+We also store single lines of code that are used to report violations and suggested changes.
+The data is encrypted and encoded similar to tokens using `ActiveSupport::MessageEncryptor`.
+We also store the contents of the files to review temporarily in Redis, but that is removed as soon as the Sidekiq job is processed.

 To browse the portions of the codebase related to receiving and processing pull request notifications,